pberkes/mtest/README.rst

 The m-test is a classical statistical test in the sense of defining significance with the conventional bound on Type I errors.
-On the other hand, it is based on Bayesian model selection, and thus takes into account uncertainty about the model’s parameters, mitigating the problem of small samples size.
+On the other hand, it is based on Bayesian model selection, and thus takes into account uncertainty about the model's parameters, mitigating the problem of small samples size.

 The m-test has been found to generally have a higher power (smaller fraction of Type II errors) than a t-test error for small sample sizes (3 to 100 samples).

 [1] Berkes, P., Fiser, J. (2011) `A frequentist two-sample test based on Bayesian model selection. <http://arxiv.org/abs/1104.2826>`_ arXiv:1104.2826v1

-[2] Berkes, P., Orban, G., Lengyel, M., and Fiser, J. (2011). `Spontaneous cortical activity reveals hallmarks of an optimal internal model of the environment. <http://www.sciencemag.org/content/331/6013/83.abstract>`_ Science, 331:6013, 83–87.
+[2] Berkes, P., Orban, G., Lengyel, M., and Fiser, J. (2011). `Spontaneous cortical activity reveals hallmarks of an optimal internal model of the environment. <http://www.sciencemag.org/content/331/6013/83.abstract>`_ Science, 331:6013, 83-87.

 mtest tables
 ============